bfxdev/OBS/Scripting-Tutorial-Halftone-Filter.md

 Whatever the final form, the halftone effect is based on a pattern applied pixel-by-pixel to the source picture.
 While it is easy to transform the color of a single pixel, if the position of the pixel is necessary to recognize in which part of a pattern the pixel is located, then the UV coordinates alone are not sufficient in the general case, it is necessary to know the size of the source picture.
 More about the calculations in the next section.

 In this section we will first see how to make the values of `width` and `height` available in the shader from the Lua code.
 Strangely, OBS does not foresee these parameters in effect files by default.
-We start with the definition of `uniform` variables in the effect file:
+We define the `uniform` variables with other uniform variables at the top of the HLSL effect file:

 ``` HLSL
 // Size of the source picture